 Yes, we offer a FREE TRIAL – there is absolutely no risk or obligation.
 Just try out our program for one week, then decide.
 It’s that easy!

 How much does it cost?

 We believe self defense is a right, not a privilege.
 So, we strive to keep your cost low.
 However, the cost for lessons is dependent on which membership option you select.
 Scorpius Martial Arts offers several different membership options: full or part time, month to month, 6-month, and annual.
-We also offer family discounts for all enrolled family members and rebates for qualified referrals.
+We also offer discounts for qualified referrals.

 How long are classes?